alessandracosta8/alex-pub-quiz-pp2/README.md

 ### HTML and CSS
 The code of every page and the stylesheet has been tested with:
 - W3C Markup Validation Service
-- W3C CSS Validation Service.
+- W3C CSS Validation Service
+- JavaScript validated with JSHint

 The errors found have been corrected.
 Some warning are still present for the Empty tags that will be filled by JavaScript when the content is loaded.
 &nbsp;